A chronology of key events

 7th-8th centuries - Arabs conquer the area and convert its inhabitants to Islam.

 9th-10th centuries - Persian Samanid dynasty becomes dominant and develops Bukhara as important centre of Islamic culture.
 As it declines, Turkic hordes compete to fill the vacuum.

 13th-14th centuries - Central Asia conquered by Genghis Khan, and becomes part of Mongol empire.

 14th century - Mongol-Turkic ruler Tamerlane establishes empire with Samarkand as its capital.

-1865-76 - Russians take Tashkent and make it capital of Turkestan, incorporating vast areas of Central Asia.
-They also annex emirate of Bukhara and khanates of Samarkand, Khiva and Kokand.
+1865-76 - Russians take Tashkent and make it the capital of its Turkestan Province, incorporating vast areas of Central Asia.
+They also make Bukhara and Khiva protectorates and annex Kokand.

-1918-22 - New Communist rulers close down mosques and persecute Muslim clergy as part of secularization campaign.
+1918-22 - New Communist rulers close down mosques and persecute Muslim clergy as part of secularisation campaign.

 1930s - Soviet leader Stalin purges independent-minded Uzbek leaders, replacing them with Moscow loyalists.

 1950s-80s - Cotton production boosted by major irrigation projects which, however, contribute to the drying up of the Aral Sea.